liulian8888-lua/tic-tac-toe/README.md

 ```
 tic-tac-toe
-├── src
-│   ├── index.html       # The main HTML file that defines the game structure
+├── index.html   # The main HTML file that defines the game structure
-│   ├── styles
-│   │   └── style.css    # CSS file for styling the game
+├── style.css    # CSS file for styling the game
-│   └── scripts
+├── scripts
-│       └── app.js       # JavaScript file containing the game logic
+├── app.js       # JavaScript file containing the game logic
 └── README.md    # Documentation for the project
 ```

 ## How to Run the Game